-Pattern 1 Pattern 2 Meaning CCN NATURAL (h) w/y X's case is governed by the noun-case of the formative marked $\mathbf{C_N} = -\mathbf{h}\mathbf{I} - \mathbf{h}\mathbf{w}$; in the absence of such, X's case is associated with the main verb (or framed verb if within a case-frame).
+Case-Scope Pattern 1 Pattern 2 Meaning w/y X's case is governed by the noun-case of the formative marked $C_N = -hI - /-hw$; in the absence of such, X's case is associated with the main verb (or framed verb if within a case-frame).
 [See the SPECIAL NOTE below for an exception.]
-CCA ANTECEDENT hl hw X is the "head" whose case governs all C_N -unmarked nouns in the clause (or nouns marked with $C_N = -h$ - or-w-/y-) ccs SUBALTERN hr hlw X is the formative to which formatives in the clause marked with $C_N = -hm - /-hly$ - are associated CCQ QUALIFIER hm hly X is associated by noun-case to the formative marked by $C_N = -hr - /-hlw$ - ССР PRECEDENT hn hnw X's noun-case associates only with the immediately following formative CCV SUCCESSIVE hň hny X's noun-case associates only with the immediately preceding formative
+CCA ANTECEDENT hl hw X is the "head" whose case governs all C_N -unmarked nouns in the clause (or nouns marked with $C_N = -h$ - or-w-/y-) ccs SUBALTERN hr hrw X is the formative to which formatives in the clause marked with $C_N = -hm - /-hmw$ are associated CCQ QUALIFIER hm hmw X is associated by noun-case to the formative marked by $C_N = -hr - /-hrw$ ССР PRECEDENT hn hnw X's noun-case associates only with the immediately following formative CCV SUCCESSIVE hň hňw X's noun-case associates only with the immediately preceding formative